Lost Decade (Peru): Declining commodity prices and foreign debt accumulation

+Into the end of the 1970s, demand for Peruvian exports declined.
 In the first half of the 1980s, the values copper and silver, Peru's two largest exports, had declined in price to a 40-year low.
 From 1980 to 1982, the price of copper collapsed from nearly $3000 per tonne to $1300 per tonne.
 By 1987, the price of copper had only increased to $1380 per tonne.
 Additionally, El Niño devastated Peru's fishing economy and led to destructive flooding and droughts in the region of Lima.
-As Peru's exports value began to decline, President Fernando Belaúnde began to limit Peru's payments on its international debts in the first years of his administration.
-Belaúnde continued to increase Peru's investment into massive infrastructure projects, including interstate highways, railroads, and airports, increased spending in flood and drought aid, thus substantially increasing Peru's national spending.
+As Peru's exports value began to decline, President Fernando Belaúnde continued to increase Peru's investment into massive infrastructure projects, including interstate highways, railroads, and airports, increased spending in flood and drought aid, thus substantially increasing Peru's national spending.
+To pay $9 billion of foreign debt, borrowed an additional $4 billion to make payments, further increasing debt.

 Belaúnde was faced by a series of strict austerity measures recommended by the International Monetary Fund (IMF) after the buildup of foreign debt in Peru and throughout South America.
 Such measures aimed to lower the Peruvian government's deficit through less public spending and increasing government revenue.
 Belaúnde gave the impression that his administration was following the austerity measures recommended by the IMF, while in reality Belaúnde would downplay the debt crisis as terrorism began to grow in Peru's highlands by the Shining Path.
 As a result, as economic stagflation began to occur and inflation grew to 60%.

+Internal conflict

+Belaúnde initially did not respond seriously to the internal conflict and operations performed by Shining Path, only declaring a localized state of emergency and having the National Police of Peru respond to the crisis.
+By the end of his presidency, Belaúnde expanded power to the armed forces, which massacred entire villages during the expanded conflict during his administration.
+Under pressure from the military, Belaúnde authorized the purchase of $4 billion worth of new equipment for the armed forces.